ozanoguz/aws-ums-hol/README.md

 4. Save the configuration.

-Checkpoint:
+### ✅ Checkpoint

-* The AWS SDN connector is enabled for UMS.
+- The AWS SDN connector is enabled for UMS.
-* FortiManager can use the connector for auto onboarding.
+- FortiManager can use the connector for auto onboarding.

 ---

-## Section 7: Create an Auto Onboarding Rule
+## 🤖 Section 7: Create an Auto Onboarding Rule

 Auto onboarding allows FortiManager to automatically onboard FortiGate instances discovered through the AWS connector.

-> Access to the `root` ADOM may be required for this step.
+> ℹ️ Access to the `root` ADOM may be required for this step.

 1. Go to: